-Purchasing a domain name on Shopify gives you some other benefits like you can create a professional email and redirect it on your personal Gmail/yahoo email.
+Purchasing a domain name on Shopify gives you some other benefits like you can create a professional email and redirect it to your personal Gmail/yahoo email.

 2. Connect an existing domain to Shopify (third party)

 If you already purchased a domain name from third-party domain registration companies like Bluehost, Hostgator, or GoDaddy.
 You can connect third-party domains to your Shopify store.
 This procedure varies according to your domain provider, so see the Shopify help page for a topic with your vendor.

 3. Transfer a domain to Shopify

 You can also transfer a domain from a third party domain provider to Shopify from the Shopify admin backend; you can directly manage and renew your domain.
 Note that you can provide instructions on how to do this with Shopify and your domain provider so check both platforms to ensure you can transfer your domain.

 Step 7: Setup Payment Gateway

-The next step towards creating a dropshipping store is to set up a payment gateway.
+The next step toward creating a dropshipping store is to set up a payment gateway.
 As you know, we are creating this Shopify dropshipping store to earn a passive income.
 So payment plays a vital role in this whole process; without a payment gateway, it’s nothing or just a catalogue.

 Let setup a payment gateway to receive payments from your store’s customers.
 Shopify offers its own payment gateway: Shopify Payments.
 But it’s only for USA Shopify users.
-If you are from India or any other country, you can use Paypal and with 100’s of other payment gateways available.
+If you are from India or any other country, you can use Paypal and with hundreds of other payment gateways available.

 My recommendation is to use Paypal.
 It’s best, secure and trusted worldwide.
 And Paypal also offers a customer protection policy, that’s why primarily users trust Paypal.